In 2021, we successfully implemented projects that reduced water use by over 42 million gallons. We also improved our annual water efficiency by 14%.

 We have published our Sustainable Agriculture Policy and completed a high-level water risk assessment of our top suppliers through our participation in the AgWater Challenge.
 We are committed to advancing our water stewardship efforts through initiatives in our top six priority watersheds through our 20 By 30 Challenge.
 In 2021, we assessed several potential projects designed to help us achieve our goal.
 We look forward to sharing additional progress toward this goal in future reports.

 Recent Projects to Reduce Water Usage

-Jennie-O Turkey Store (Barron, Wis.)
+Jennie-O Turkey Store Barron (Wis.)
+Plant

-Whether by direct discharge or indirect discharge via municipal wastewater systems, treated process water from our manufacturing locations is distributed to the following watersheds (percentage denotes the breakdown of wastewater distribution to each location):
+The efficient treatment of process water is an important part of our operations and a key focus of our environmental programs.
+Whether by direct discharge or indirect discharge via municipal wastewater systems, treated process water from our manufacturing locations is distributed to the following watersheds (percentage denotes the breakdown of wastewater distribution to each location).